Finite size effects in the thermodynamics of a free neutral scalar field: Thermodynamic potential and zeroth law of thermodynamics

 To verify the zeroth law of thermodynamics for the inhomogeneous thermodynamic potential (\ref{y7}), let us divide the system into two subsystems (1 and 2) and require Eq.~(\ref{y4}).
 Then we have

 Using Eqs.~(\ref{y4}), (\ref{y7}) and (\ref{y11}), we obtain

 For $\alpha\neq 1$ we have $\Omega^{1}+\Omega^{2}\neq \Omega$.
-Thus, we have obtained that if the thermodynamic potential is an inhomogeneous function and the temperature is intensive, then the thermodynamic potential is nonadditive and the potential inhomogeneity is not equal to zero.
-This means that the inhomogeneous thermodynamic potential of the grand canonical ensemble and corresponding relation $p\neq -\Omega/V$ ($\Delta_{1}\neq 0$) violate the zeroth law of thermodynamics and thus the formalism of this statistical mechanics is thermodynamically inconsistent.
-Therefore, the grand canonical ensemble is thermodynamically inconsistent if the density of the thermodynamic potential is not equal to minus pressure and the potential inhomogeneity is not equal to zero.
+Thus, we have obtained that if the thermodynamic potential of the grand canonical ensemble is not a homogeneous function of the first order with respect to the extensive variable of state $V$, then the thermodynamic potential $\Omega$ is nonadditive, the potential inhomogeneity $\Delta_{1}$ is not equal to zero ($p\neq -\Omega/V$) and the zeroth law of thermodynamics is not satisfied.